mrkaskar/backendpatientrecord/Readme.md

 Solving above challenges are described below.

 ### How challenges are solved
-1. Implementing functional components for google drive system and consume by backend
+1. Implementing functional components for google drive system and consumed by backend
-2. Downloading the google drive file to the server first as cache and serve to the front-end.
+2. Downloading the google drive file to the server as cache and serve to the front-end.
 3. Different domain cannot be performed seperately with cookie based authentication.
-It works in localhost.
+It only works in localhost.
 In production, the backend and front are merged for the same domain.